inflac/My-TScript-collection/README.md

 Hello, this is my first real GitHub repository :]
 Here you can find programs, written in TScript = Teaching Script

+Most of the programs will be written with german commands or title!

 # TScript
 TScript is written and developed by https://github.com/TGlas You can find it here: https://github.com/TGlas/tscript